carlos-molina/TECOmate/README.md

 smart contracts running independent on and off blockchain components will become common practice in the near future.

-## Motivation and potential applications
-There is a large range of potential applications of an hybrid architecture like this.
-Its salient feature is the off-blockchain enforcing capability that the Contract Compliance Checker can provide.
-For example, the off-blockchain Contract Compliance Checker can be used for offering several off-blockchain services to on-blockchain smart contracts: computation, data storage, data provision, event notification, trust and monitoring/enforcement of polices and regulations.

-Basically, the Contract Compliance
-Checker can act as a contract-aware bridge between the on-blockchain and off-blockchain worlds.
-It can send data and events to on-blockchain smart contracts only when some conditions hold.
-Complementary, it can receive data and events from on-blockchain smart contracts and react (perform some operations) or ignore them only when some conditions hold.

-To mention a specific example, the hybrid architecture can be used to address the conflict between the indelible append-only data model that underpins blockchains and the right to request deletion of personal data granted by the EU General Data Protection Regulation (GDPR) of May 2018.
-In this scenario, the Contract Compliance Checker can be loaded with a smart contract that stipulates the conditions that personal data need to satisfy before becoming accessible to on-blockchain smart contracts and stored in indelible blocks.

 ## Example of a smart contract
 Let us use the following business contract agreed upon